Paxville, South Carolina

+History

 Joseph Pack and his wife, Louisa Alexandria Pack, arrived in America from England in the year 1770.
 He became one of the most extensive land holders in the Carolina Low Country, having acquired more than 10000 acre of land.
 He helped found the town of Packsville (later renamed Paxville in 1902).
 Paxville is believed to be the oldest town in Clarendon County.

-Some of the land grants given to Joseph Pack were from King George III of the United Kingdom, while others were from the state of South Carolina.
+Some of the land grants given to Joseph Pack were from King George III the United Kingdom, while others were from the state of South Carolina.
 Some of the land grants in Paxville may have been given to Joseph as a result of his Revolutionary War service.
 There is a marker honoring Joseph Pack's service with the South Carolina Militia during the Revolutionary War.

 Joseph and Louisa raised a family of six boys and six girls.
 Joseph Pack died in 1827 and his wife Louisa followed in 1832.
 Joseph Pack is buried in the Paxville Cemetery.